Introduction

-At the Long Beach Animal Hospital use of the carbon dioxide laser is mandatory for all neuters.
+At the Long Beach Animal Hospital we use the laser for neuters.
 Our rabbit patients appreciate the fact that after surgery there is negligible pain, swelling, and inflammation.

 This laser pain control, in addition to the pain injection we give before the rabbit wakes up, and the pain medication we send home, makes for a smooth and rapid recovery.